Table of Contents

 - Adzic, Gojko; Evans, David; Roden, Tom (2015).
 Fifty Quick Ideas To Improve Your Tests.
 Nice read with a lot of good tips, especially regarding test automation.

-Books not directly related to testing but really valuable to think outside the box and broaden your horizon:
+Books not obviously related to testing but really valuable to think outside the box and broaden your horizon:

 - Kahneman, Daniel (2011).
 Thinking, Fast and Slow.
 A psychology book really worth reading for a tester.
 The author provides a lot of insights how our brain works, where it tricks us, and when to stop us from thinking too fast but to actually strain our gray matter again.